Optimising your electricity usage

 Appliances still use electricity when on standby.
 According to Choice, standby power can account for more than 10% of your household electricity use!

 Energy efficient appliances use less energy to do the same task.
-This is often the case in newer appliances versus older appliances, where the newer technology creates greater efficiency.
+This is often the case in newer appliances versus older appliances.

 Energy rating

-Energy Rating LabelThe easiest way to compare the energy efficiency of different products is by reading the energy star rating that is on most modern appliances.
+Energy Rating LabelThe easiest way to compare the energy efficiency of different products is to read the energy star rating on most modern appliances.
 The Energy Rating Label, regulated by the Australian government, has been around for over 30 years.

 The more stars shown on the Energy Rating Label, the less energy the product will use and the more money you will save on your energy bills.